-KELLE MCQUADE recognition of the impact she made to students through the Expressive Arts curriculum, both in the college and the community.
+The principal of Croydon College, Frances local control of learning and skills." recognition of the impact she made to students through the Expressive Arts curriculum, both in the college and the community.
 The title of Educational Support Worker was awarded to science technician Kayley-Ann Raymond, who was praised for "going the extra mile to provide amazing support to colleagues".
 Now in its second year, there were nearly 300 nominations for the awards, with 37 teachers, governors and support workers making it to the shortlist.
 The college was the only FE institution to enter this year's awards, going up against multiple schools, including Pool Academy, Treviglas Community College and Brannel School.
 The keynote speaker at the event was Shane Mann, managing director of LSECT and publisher of both FE Week and Schools Week newspapers, which supported the event.
-He praised the work of educators in the area, saving "Cornish teachers turn around children's lives Do you want to be in Campus Round-up?
+He praised the work of educators in the area, saving "Cornish teachers turn around children's lives f you have a story you'd like to get in touch by emailing